NickLucche/stable-diffusion-nvidia-docker/README.md

 ~~**UPDATE 2:** we now support inference on multiple GPUs with a "Model Parallel" approach (see `Multi-GPU` section).~~

-**UPDATE 3 but really it's a 2:** [Stable Diffusion 2.0](https://stability.ai/blog/stable-diffusion-v2-release) is out generating images more beautiful than ever!
-This is now the default model being loaded and it supports all previous features and more, give it a try!
+**UPDATE 3 but really it's a v2:** [Stable Diffusion 2.0](https://stability.ai/blog/stable-diffusion-v2-release) is out generating images more beautiful than ever!
+This is now the default model being loaded and it supports all previous features and more.
+I've also added support for *img2img* and *image inpainting* and refreshed the UI, give it a try!

 # Requirements
  - OS: Ubuntu (tested on 20.04) or Windows (tested on Windows 10 21H2)